BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 The causes we believe in may have little or nothing to do with the "real" causes---if such causes even exist.
 This challenges my earlier assumption of *indirect realism*.
 Causes are just effective in generating sensory data---data that is already constructed by the very same system which trys to reconstruct them.
-While I don't see constructivism as an anti-realism, constructivist might doubt any sort of realism that rejects constructivist elements and that assume that we can reach an observer-independent "objective turth".
+While I don't see constructivism as an anti-realism, constructivist might doubt any sort of realism that rejects constructivist elements and that assumes that we can reach an observer-independent "objective turth".
 Constructions are contingent and constrained---they work in the context of a history of evolution but they are not "the truth" and, in my opinion, they can not be separated from the observing system that construct them.

 Because *recognition* and *perception* work in tandem, we can say that changing our expectations literally changes our perception---it changes our environment.